vpathalam/ai-finalproject/README.md

 # ai-finalproject

-Implementations of Object Detection Algorithms (YOLO, FRCNN, SSD) with the intent of cracking reCaptcha for CS4100: Artificial Intelligence at Northeastern University.
+Implementations of Object Detection Algorithms (YOLO, FRCNN, SSD) using Keras, PyTorch with the intent of cracking reCaptcha for CS4100: Artificial Intelligence at Northeastern University.

 Developed by Austin Ho, Stefan Philip, Vikram Pathalam